BrownsugarZeer/BSS_DUET/README.md

 Python code that implements the DUET blind source separation algorithm.

-MATLAB code from here - https://github.com/yvesx/casa495, which in turn was based on [this publication](http://link.springer.com/chapter/10.1007%2F978-1-4020-6479-1_8#page-1) and [this website](http://eleceng.ucd.ie/~srickard/bss.html)
+MATLAB code from here - https://github.com/yvesx/casa495, which in turn was based on [The_DUET_blind_source_separation_algorithm](https://www.researchgate.net/publication/227143748_The_DUET_blind_source_separation_algorithm)

 The references are credited below, and refactored some blocks of code to speed up.
 The peaks detection method is took from [here](https://github.com/nussl/nussl/blob/471e7965c5788bff9fe2e1f7884537cae2d18e6f/nussl/core//utils.py#L49).
 All the sound files present it in the Data folder are credited to the original casa495 project.

 # Credits:

+1. Scott Rickard
-1. harmeet88523
+2. harmeet88523
-2. bhargavvader
+3. bhargavvader
-3. NareshPeshwe
+4. NareshPeshwe

 # References